 But, we’ll look at all of this later.

-Because News in Slow French has three different levels with each level containing different features, it can be a little hard to figure out which option is best for you.
-So, to make it easier, I’ll explain what each feature includes and which plans it’s included in.
+Because News in Slow French has three different levels with each level containing different features, it can be a little hard to figure out what everything is.
+So, to make it easier, I’ll explain what each feature includes.

 The audio episodes are the heart of News in Slow French.
 As is obvious from the name, the main draw is that they contain current events narrated and discussed at a slower pace, making them easier for French learners to follow along with.